 - Confirm that exams constructed according to blueprint specifications are valid.

 - Maintain the exam item pool within the blueprint framework as defined by ABIM.

 - Work with ABIM staff to accomplish goals.

-Self-Assessment Committees are responsible for creating open-book Self-Assessment of Medical Knowledge products for Maintenance of Certification (MOC) in Internal Medicine and its subspecialties.
+Self-Assessment Committees are responsible for creating open-book Self-Assessment of Medical Knowledge products for Maintenance of Certification (MOC).
 As such, they support diplomates in keeping up to date in their discipline, in alignment with the purpose of MOC.
-ABIM has designated Self-Assessment Committees for 19 disciplines.
-A new Self-Assessment of Medical Knowledge module is released in each area annually.
+A new Self-Assessment of Medical Knowledge module is released annually.
 These activities are educational, and provide AMA PRA Category 1 Credit™ as well as MOC points.
 The content focuses primarily on the most recent updates in each discipline that should be changing medical practice, but more established topics that need review may also be addressed.
 The self-assessment question format is similar to the exam question format: multiple choice clinical vignette questions that primarily test judgment and synthesis rather than the recall of knowledge.
 An educational rationale and reference citations are published with each question.

 The role of the Self-Assessment Committees is to:

 - Develop items for the Annual Update Self-Assessment of Medical Knowledge modules.

 - Determine the composition of a final published Medical Knowledge module in each discipline each year.

 - Maintain the questions published in ABIM Medical Knowledge modules over time.